Sunday 8:15 a.m. Holy Eucharist Rite I

 Mailing Address: 422 Brenau Avenue, Gainesville, GA 30501

-This Good Friday, the nave will be open from 1:00 until 3:00 PM for individuals and families to come reflect in the Stations of the Cross.
+This Good Friday, the nave will be open following the 12:00 PM service until 3:00 PM for individuals and families to reflect in the Stations of the Cross.
 These 14 stations, key moments in the story of Jesus’ Crucifixion, are commemorated on plaques posted on the columns in the nave.
-Please enter the building through the double doors under the bell tower and check in with Rev. Dr. Park.
-Masks and physical distancing are required.
-Be aware you may be asked to wait just a few minutes to begin in order to allow for appropriate spacing as people move through the stations.

 As soon as it was morning, the chief priests, with the elders and scribes, and the whole council, held a consultation; and they bound Jesus and led him away and delivered him to Pilate.
 And they all condemned him and said, “He deserves to die.”
 When Pilate heard these words, he brought Jesus out and sat down on the judgment seat at a place called the Pavement, but in the Hebrew, Gabbatha.
 Then he handed Jesus over to them to be crucified.